yegor256/blog/_posts/2023/oct/2023-10-11-method-of-research.md

 Second, we excluded 5 cats: those who were younger than one year old or older than 8 years old.
-This was motivated by RQ2; we believe that young and old cats may have difficulty cracking the hard cover of a marakuja.
+This was motivated by RQ2; we decided that young and old cats may have difficulty cracking the hard cover of a marakuja.

 Third, we gave our cats all three fruits mentioned in RQ2, left them for an hour, and observed their behavior.
-We believe one hour is enough for a hungry cat to make a decision.
+One hour was enough for a hungry cat to make a decision.

 All cat owners agreed to have their cats